TwinFan/XPMP2/README.md

 I tested the compile-time compatibility with LiveTraffic successfully.
 LiveTraffic has always used subclassing of `XPCAircraft`, so I am very sure that implementations basing on this implementation model will just compile.
-There have been a lot less tests with the direct C-style interface using `XPMPCreatePlane()` et al.
+There have been less tests with the direct C-style interface using `XPMPCreatePlane()` et al., mostly using the sample plugin included in the package.

 Limits
 --